 Founded in 1925, the Association unites student editors and faculty advisers working with them who produce student newspapers, magazines, yearbooks and online media.
-Students come from public, private and church-related schools and colleges throughout the United States and from overseas schools following an American plan of education.
+Students come from public, private and faith-based schools and colleges throughout the United States and from overseas schools following an American plan of education.
 The Association is owned and operated by Columbia University.

 The Columbia Scholastic Press Association serves student journalists as follows: